datumbrain/otters/README.md

 # 🦦 Otters

-_Smooth, intelligent data processing for Go_.
+_Smooth, intelligent data processing for Go._

 Otters is a high-performance DataFrame library for Go, inspired by Pandas but designed for Go's strengths: type safety, performance, and simplicity.